Georgia law sets strict deadlines for claims after a car accident, and if you miss them, you lose your right to compensation.

 Gather all of the evidence and let the experts decide, but don’t delay in filing a case.
 With a short statute of limitations on car accident cases, pursue the compensation you need right away.

-Contact the Car Accident Lawyers In the Central Savannah River Area at Hawk Law Group for Legal Assistance Today
+Contact Our Car Accident Lawyers – Serving the Central Savannah River Area

 For more information, please contact the car accident lawyers at Hawk Law Group at our nearest location to schedule a free consultation today.